HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 The executable can provide two different type of outputs.
 The first (that we refer to as Results) is a log file, in txt format, that writes a summary of the main results : bias-corrected components and some statistics from the leave-out sample.
-The second type of output (that we refer to as Detailed Output) is a DataFrame, stored in csv format, that saves important objects computed throughout the algorithm such a subset of the original data corresponding to the leave-out sample, the corresponding Pii and Bii, and the vector of coefficients used to compute the plug-in variance components.
+The second type of output (that we refer to as Detailed Output) is a DataFrame, stored in csv format, that saves important objects computed throughout the algorithm such a subset of the original data corresponding to the leave-out sample, the corresponding Pii and Bii, and the fixed effects that can be used to compute the plug-in variance components.

 The program provides two outputs: a file contains the main results and a detailed output file.